Home | Projects | Notes > C++ Programming > Smart Pointers

 Points to an object of type T

-on the heap
+on the heap.

 Always created from a shared_ptr

-Circular or cyclic reference
+Problem with Circular or cyclic References

 Functions